๐ŸซฅLegal Method and Writing

 Motions

-• Formal requests to the court for a specific ruling, order, or action—nothing happens in litigation without someone asking for it
+• Formal requests to the court for a specific ruling, order, or action.
+Courts generally don't act on their own; someone has to ask.

-• Two main types: procedural motions (motion to dismiss, motion to compel) address process, while substantive motions (motion for summary judgment) seek rulings on the merits
+• Two main types: procedural motions (motion to dismiss, motion to compel discovery) address process, while substantive motions (motion for summary judgment) seek rulings on the merits of the case itself.

 Briefs

-• Written legal arguments that present your client's position with supporting case law, statutes, and policy reasoning
+• Written legal arguments presenting your client's position with supporting case law, statutes, and policy reasoning.

-• Accompany motions and appeals—must follow strict formatting rules regarding length, margins, citations, and structure
+• Accompany motions and appeals.
+Briefs must follow strict formatting rules regarding length, margins, citations, and structure.
+Appellate briefs in particular have rigid requirements that vary by court.

-• Purpose is persuasion—unlike objective analysis, briefs advocate for a specific outcome and anticipate opposing arguments
+• Purpose is persuasion.
+Unlike objective analysis, briefs advocate for a specific outcome and should anticipate and address opposing arguments.

 Memoranda of Law

-• Heavy on authority—includes extensive citations to statutes, regulations, case law, and secondary sources
+• Heavy on authority.
+These include extensive citations to statutes, regulations, case law, and sometimes secondary sources like treatises or law review articles.

-• Clarifies complex issues for the court by breaking down how law applies to specific facts
+• Clarifies complex issues for the court by methodically breaking down how the law applies to the specific facts at hand.

-Compare: Briefs vs. Memoranda of Law—both support motions with legal argument, but briefs tend to be more concise and persuasive in tone, while memoranda provide deeper analytical treatment.
-Know which your jurisdiction requires for different motion types.
+Compare: Briefs vs. Memoranda of Law: both support motions with legal argument, but briefs tend to be more concise and persuasive in tone, while memoranda provide deeper analytical treatment.
+Know which your jurisdiction requires for different motion types, as courts and practitioners sometimes use these terms interchangeably.

 Evidentiary and Supporting Documents